'Total destruction': Volunteers sift through ashes of Northern California wildfire

 Enrique Bergzinner served with the Marines in Iraq in 2005 and 2006.
 He huddled with the rest of a search and rescue team from nearby El Dorado County, at the Tall Pines Entertainment Center, the Paradise bowling alley that is now the command center for the search.

-“This is total destruction.
-Total,” said Bergzinner, who can’t recall anything like it, even during his time in Fallouja and Anbar Province.
+“This is total destruction — total,” said Bergzinner, who can’t recall anything like it, even during his time in Fallujah and Anbar Province.
 “You are walking on what used to be someone’s roof and now it’s just five inches of ash.
 There’s nothing left.”

 Yet Bergzinner and hundreds of others volunteered to join in the work.
 Among his comrades: a horsewoman in her 70s, a retired school superintendent, a tax accountant and a massage therapist.
 Each morning since the fire passed, they, or volunteers like them, have donned white hazmat jumpsuits and grabbed rakes and shovels.